redpesk-samples/signal-composer-plugins-demo-n2k/docs/demo-n2k/demo-n2k.md

 Once your build is successful and closed, everything is set to deploy the demo on board.

 If it is not already done, [boot](../../getting_started/quickstart/03-boot-images.html) your board with the latest redpesk image.
-Then do not forget to add your project package repository list as mentioned in the [package manager section](#package-manager) of this tutorial
+Then do not forget to add your project package repository list as mentioned in the [package manager section](#package-manager) of this tutorial.

 Refresh your package manager metadata: